edofic/go-ordmap/README.md

 Persistent generic ordered maps for Go.

+This is the code-generating version, for generics-based version (Go 1.18+) see [v2](https://github.com/edofic/go-ordmap/tree/v2).

 ## Rationale

 Standard library does not provide a key-value store data structure that would